Introduction

 To use the bzip2 sources that come with the ZipArchive Library, make sure, that

-- make sure the variable is not defined to use the bzip2 library that comes with your
+- To use the bzip2 library that comes with your system, make sure this variable is not defined.

 - If you use your own makefiles

-- make sure that ZIP_ARCHIVE_BZIP2_INTERNAL is not defined
+- make sure that _ZIP_BZIP2_INTERNAL is not defined in the _features.h

 Easy Single File Compression